jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.rate_US_plot(coronaUS_ctp, lastday, days_before=dbf)
 ```

 US local rate data.
-Again, while the rate of increased cases are high in many states, the rate of deaths remain low compared to New York in April.
+Again, while the rate of increased cases are high in many states, the rate of deaths remain lower than New York in April.

 # Active cases, hospitalizations, tests, and case fatality ratio (CFR)